AMeriluoto/Minefinder/README.md

 # Minefinder
-I wrote this project in high school for my AP CS Principles final.
-It is a deliberate rip off of Minesweeper that I wrote purely to see if I could replicate it.
+I wrote this project during my junior year of high school.
+It is a version of Minesweeper that I wrote to see if I could replicate it.

-Because of the lack of documentation, poor layout, and... interesting... variable name choices, this project serves as a reminder of the types of practices I need to avoid in the future.

 I highlighted the solutions in green for the first game for the sake of demonstration.